leafpetersen/dep-generic-methods/proposal.md

 1. The reified runtime type of the resulting Iterable is
     ```Iterable<dynamic>```.
 Consequently, checked mode checks cannot be relied on to
     check that the result of a call to map is used appropriately, since Iterable
-    is a subtype of any concrete instantation of Iterable.
+    is a subtype of any concrete instantiation of Iterable.
 2. The static type of the resulting Iterable is
     Iterable<dynamic>.
 Consequently, the analyzer cannot provide warnings about
     incorrect uses of the result.